Debt collection terms

 A formal document sent by a creditor to inform the debtor that they have begun legal proceedings against an unpaid debt.
 The debtor then has 14 days to respond; failure to do so will automatically result in a County Court Judgment being registered.

 The process that describes the seller’s efforts to collect payment from a customer for goods or services that have been supplied on credit terms.
+Measure your own credit control with these 6 KPI’s.

 Protects businesses from late payment of commercial debts due to insolvency or protracted default, where the insurer assumes the risk and pays the client a percentage of the sales ledger value in such an event.
 Subject to designated credit limits, credit insurance can either be provided as a standalone product or incorporated into various cash flow solutions, such as non-recourse invoice finance.

 The task of managing a business’s order-to-collections process, allocating enough time to each individual invoice in order to recover debts within the agreed credit periods.
+For more information download our essential credit management handbook.

 The time during which a debtor is contractually obliged to pay for the goods or services purchased.